parsatempleowl-parsatempleuniversity/CashierCustomerSalesProgram/README.md

 ## Project Abstraction
 At least one paragraph description of the overall project.
 Include a UML use case diagram or other helpful diagram.

-This project consists of the following interfaces: Cashier, BasicCalculator, SalesTaxCalculator, SalesPercentOffCalculator, Customer, SalesCalculator(subtotal), ChangeCalculator, TotalSalesCalculator, and Receipt.
-This project also consists of the following classes: CashierImpl, BasicCalculatorImpl, SalesTaxCalculatorImpl, SaleSalesCalculatorImpl(subtotal), ChangeCalculatorImpl, ItemsAndPRices, ReceiptImpl, TotalSalesCalculatorImpl, Main, and MainForUnitTest.
-The cashier has access to the following parts of its system: Basic Calculator, Sales Tax Calculator, Sales Percent Off Calculator, Sales Calculator(subtotal), Change Calculator, Total Sales Calculator, Receipt, and Items And Prices.
-The customer has access to Receipt and Items And Prices.
+This test allows me to verify that the code being tested works, regardless of its dependencies.
+The theory is that if the code that I write works as designed and my dependencies work as designed, then they should work together as designed.
+It is used to mock interfaces so that a dummy functionality can be added to a mock interface that can be used in unit testing.

 ## Project Relevance
 A one paragraph explanation of how the proposal is linked to the educational goals of this class and why this goal is important goal.

 Goal - Mockito Testing In Java:

-This test allows me to verify that the code being tested works, regardless of its dependencies.
-The theory is that if the code that I write works as designed and my dependencies work as designed, then they should work together as designed.
-It is used to mock interfaces so that a dummy functionality can be added to a mock interface that can be used in unit testing.
+What is Mock Testing in theory?
+Why is it important in Software Design?
+Include the paystation lab as an example

 ## Conceptual Design
 A one-paragraph description of your proposed contribution.

 I will be doing this project all by myself for the last 4 - 5 weeks of the semster.
 I will begin with implementing all of the calculator classes for this project.
 Then, I will implelemt the receipt class for this project.
 And then I will implement the customer and cashier classes for this project.
 Then, I will create the ItemsAndPrices class.
 At the end, I will be unit testing using Mockito Testing and I made a MainForUnitTest class for it.
 And also create the user interface using the Main class that I have created for this project.

+This project consists of the following interfaces: Cashier, BasicCalculator, SalesTaxCalculator, SalesPercentOffCalculator, Customer, SalesCalculator(subtotal), ChangeCalculator, TotalSalesCalculator, and Receipt.
+This project also consists of the following classes: CashierImpl, BasicCalculatorImpl, SalesTaxCalculatorImpl, SaleSalesCalculatorImpl(subtotal), ChangeCalculatorImpl, ItemsAndPRices, ReceiptImpl, TotalSalesCalculatorImpl, Main, and MainForUnitTest.
+The cashier has access to the following parts of its system: Basic Calculator, Sales Tax Calculator, Sales Percent Off Calculator, Sales Calculator(subtotal), Change Calculator, Total Sales Calculator, Receipt, and Items And Prices.
+The customer has access to Receipt and Items And Prices.

 ## Background
 A URL reference to the project.
 Add text on how to build and run succesfully.